Mō ngā kaiwhakarato wai,

 For water suppliers

 We're designing and building a new water services regulator.
-Taumata Arowai and the Ministry of Health are working together to ensure a smooth handover of the regulatory administration in the second half of 2021.
+Taumata Arowai and the Ministry of Health are working together to ensure a smooth handover of the regulatory administration in late 2021.

 The current regulator of drinking water

 If you supply drinking water, the Ministry of Health is the current regulator of drinking water.